AntonFagerberg/rackla/README.md

 end
 ```

-However, this setup can be a bit complicated, especially if you are not used to Plug and it is therefore recommended that you do a "full installation" for your projects (described below) which will get you up an running in no time!
+However, this setup can be a bit complicated, especially if you are not used to work with Plug and it is therefore recommended that you do a "full installation" for your project (described below) which will get you up an running in no time!

 ## Full installation (clone example project)